NYTG Logo

 Date and venue: Now through March 29 at SoHo Playhouse

 Celebrating performances from Fringe festivals across the world, Soho Playhouse’s International Fringe Encore Series brings some of the best, most thought-provoking, and hilarious Fringe Festival performances to NYC through March.
 Explore dozens of plays, comedic sets, live music, and more.
-See the full lineup at the SoHo Playhouse website, and check out a few shows below with tickets on New York Theatre Guide.
+See the full lineup at the SoHo Playhouse website, and check out a few shows below with tickets on New York Theatre Guide:

 14.

-Get Mamma Mia! tickets now.
+Get No Excuses, No Limits tickets now.

 15.